microbit-apps/display-shield/README.md

 #### Drawing shapes

-You can draw a recentangle by specifying the upper left corner with the first two parameters to the `drawRect` function, followed by the width and the height of the rectangle, and ending with the draw color:
+You can draw a recentangle by first specifying the upper left corner with the first two parameters to the `drawRect` function, followed by the width and the height of the rectangle, and ending with the draw color: